How to only get the first picture in the single-page slide group?

 {% endif %}

-This code first retrieves all slide images on the current single page, then safely checks if the images exist.
-If they do, it extracts the URL of the first image and displays it in a<img>Tags are displayed.
-If not present, a preset default placeholder image is shown to ensure the integrity of the page.
+This code first retrieves all the slide images on the current page, then safely checks if the images exist.
+If they exist, it extracts the URL of the first image and displays it in a<img>In the tag.
+If it does not exist, it will display a preset default placeholder to ensure the integrity of the page.

-In many web designs, the header area of a page often requires a grand and beautiful background image.If this image comes from a single-page slide set, we can directly apply the URL of the first image obtained above to the CSS style.
+In many web designs, the header area of the page often needs a grand and beautiful background image.If this image comes from a single-page slide set, we can directly apply the URL of the first image obtained to the CSS style.

-For example, to set the background of an element at the top of the page:divBackground setting for:
+For example, to set the background of one at the top of the pagedivBackground setting for:

 {% pageDetail pageImages with name="Images" %}